 Drugs used to treat GERD

-Prescription drugs are frequently given to treat the symptoms of gastroesophageal reflux disease and stop more esophageal damage.
-Typical drugs consist of:
+Prescription drugs are often used to smooth the symptoms of gastroesophageal reflux disease and to prevent any further deterioration of esophageal damage and include:

 Surgical Techniques

-• LINX Device: Food can pass through the LES while acid reflux is prevented thanks to a tiny ring of magnetic beads that is placed around it.
+LINX Device: Food passes through the LES while acid reflux is prevented by a small circle of magnetic beads that is placed around it.

 Possible Side Effects of Untreated GERD